arieltraver/rusty_locks/plans.md

 ## How to break up thread work
 * Have each thread work on one portion of the file and save counts to a vector array, combine at the end
 * Have hasmaps and every time you enter something in the map, you save its "key" into a key list.
 Then when preparing the histogram you just look at the keys in the key list
-    * All threads share the file and the hashmap
+    * All threads share the buffer and the hashmap
     * Each letter corresponds to a unique "keylist"
     * Each thread looks at words starting with one unique letter or range of letters (depending on how many processors we have)
         * A new value is entered in the keylist when a thread makes a new entry with count = 1 (if the key is there already, then don't add it to the list)